-Fishing rods vary in width, length and flexibility, depending on where you're fishing and what you're trying to catch.
-Basically, you want a rod that is stiff enough so it doesn't break when a fish is on your line.
-But flexible enough to absorb the tension of a fighting fish, so you don't break your line.
+Freshwater fishing rods vary in width, length and flexibility, depending on where you're fishing and what you're trying to catch.
+Basically, the best freshwater rods are those stiff enough to not break when a fish is on your line but still flexible enough to absorb the tension of a fighting fish, to keep from breaking your line.

-A spinning rod is a style of fishing rod made from graphite or fiberglass with a cork or PVC foam handle.
-They tend to be between 5 and 8.5 feet (1.5 to 2.6 m) in length.
+Spinning rods are a style of freshwater fishing rods made from graphite or fiberglass with a cork or PVC foam handle.
+These freshwater rods tend to be between 5 and 8.5 feet (1.5 to 2.6 m) in length.
 Typically, spinning rods have anywhere from five to eight large diameter guides arranged along the underside of the rod to help control the line.
 Guides (also known as eyes) decrease in size from the handle to the tip, with the one nearest the handle usually much larger than the rest to allow less friction as the coiled line comes off the reel.

-Unlike bait casting and spin casting fishing reels, the spinning reel hangs beneath the rod rather than sitting on top, and is held in place with a sliding or locking reel seat.
+Unlike bait casting and spin casting fishing reels, spinning reels hang beneath the rod rather than sitting on top and is held in place with a sliding or locking reel seat.
 Spinning rods and reels are widely used in fishing for popular North American sport fish including bass, trout, pike and walleye.
 Longer spinning rods with elongated grip handles for two-handed casting are frequently employed for saltwater or steelhead and salmon fishing.
 Spinning rods are also widely used for trolling and still fishing with live bait.

 Telescopic fishing rods are made from the same materials as conventional one- or two-piece rods.
 Graphite and fiberglass or composites of these materials are designed to slip into each other so that they open and close.
 The eyes are generally, but not always, a special design to help make the end of each section stronger.
 Various grade eyes available on conventional rods are also available on telescopic fishing rods.